Siem Shipping: Facts

 The company tonnage includes over 25 Reefer vessels, 8 Pure Car carriers vessels, 8 roll-on/roll-off ships, and a number of chartered bulk vessels.

 The main business of the Car Carriers division consists in the maritime transport and distribution of cargo such as brand new and used automobiles, trucks, trailers, Mafi roll trailers, heavy construction machineries and further types of rolling, bulk freight and refrigerated goods.

-Siem Shipping has previously announced plans to purchase and take delivery of 2 advanced newly built dual fuel-LNG powered car carrier vessels.
+Siem Shipping has previously announced plans to purchase and take delivery of 2 advanced newly built dual fuel LNG powered car carrier vessels.

+which shows Seim's firm commitment to environmental protection through the adoption of LNG bunkering practices.
 The first one, built at Xiamen shipyard, was delivered on 15 November 2019 and named MV Siem Confucius.

 The second one, MV Siem Aristotle, had the maiden deployment fixed for January 2020.

 Both vessels are intended to sail on a dedicated loop service, transporting Volkswagen cars manufactured in Europe and Mexico.

 Additionally Siem Offshore operates a fleet of about 30 specialized Platform, Supply, Intervention and tug ships.